Submitting an Item

 A Simple Process to Contribute Works WCU's Institutional Repository (IR).

-To begin the process, send Ken or Peter a list of your works.
+To begin the process, send Elizabeth a list of your works.
 The WCU Libraries will then verify which publishers allow self-archiving and may also be able to scan some of your works.
-But for some items, you may need to send a copy to Ken or Peter (usually as an e-mail attachment).
+But for some items, you may need to send a copy to Elizabeth (usually as an e-mail attachment).
 We aim to make the submission process as simple as possible.

 Content Criteria for NC DOCKS

 - Each work must be the intellectual property of a WCU faculty member.
 (Exception - theses and dissertations will also be included in the IR.)

 - It must be complete and in final form.
 For articles, most publishers allow pre-prints to be placed in an IR

 - It must be a scholarly, research, or educational work.

 - It must be made available for global access at no cost via the Web.